Sporting KC to face Cruz Azul in CCL quarters

 Founded in 1927, Cruz Azul are eight-time league champions and three-time Copa MX champions, including the Copa MX Clausura 2013 title.
 The team features midfielder Gerardo Torrado, whose 145 caps for Mexico include appearances at each of the last three FIFA World Cups, and goalkeeper Jose Corona, who captained Mexico to the gold medal at the 2012 Olympic Games.
 Cruz Azul plays its home matches at Estadio Azul in Mexico City.

-The 2013-14 CONCACAF Champions League quarterfinals will be played in March of 2014, with Sporting KC hosting the first leg at Sporting Park on March 12 before traveling to Mexico on March 19 for the decisive second leg.
+The 2013-14 CONCACAF Champions League quarterfinals will be played in March of 2014, with Sporting KC hosting the first leg at Sporting Park before traveling to Mexico for the decisive second leg.
 The home-and-away series will be decided by aggregate goal with the winner advancing to the semifinal round to face the winner between Tijuana (MEX) and LA Galaxy (USA).
 Should Sporting KC advance, Sporting Park would host the second leg in the semifinal round.

 Sporting KC is one of three MLS teams to advance to the CCL quarterfinals, along with the LA Galaxy and San Jose Earthquakes.
 Manager Peter Vermes' squad went unbeaten in the group stage (2-0-2), allowing just one goal in four games to finish atop Group 2 with eight points.